zkemail/email-recovery/CONTRIBUTING.md

 ## 7. Contact

-If you have any questions or need further assistance, feel free to open an issue or contact us at [paradox@pse.dev](mailto:paradox@pse.dev).
+If you have any questions or need further assistance, feel free to open an issue or contact us at [support@zk.email](mailto:support@zk.email).

 Thank you for your contributions!